Saipavithra/books_degree/README.md

 ## Backend Server

-Backend server is provided by Udacity.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods to perform required backend operations.
+To simplify your development process, we've provided a backend server for you to develop against.
+The provided file BooksAPI.js contains the methods you will need to perform necessary operations on the backend

+* getAll()
+* update()
+* search()

 ### Function getAll()

+Method Signature:
+ getAll()

-* Returns a JSON object containing a collection of book objects from the backend.
+Returns a Promise which resolves to a JSON object containing a collection of book objects.
+This collection represents the books currently in the bookshelves in your app.

 ### Function update(book, shelf)

-* Update returns a JSON object which has the response HTTP POST.
+Method Signature:
+ update(book, shelf)

-* book: `<Object>` containing at minimum an `id` attribute
+book: <Object> containing at minimum an id attribute
-* shelf: `<String>` contains one of ["wantToRead", "currentlyReading", "read"]
+shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"] Returns a Promise which resolves to a JSON object containing the response data of the POST request

 ### Function search(query, maxResults)

+Method Signature:
+ search(query)

-* Returns JSON object containing a collection of book objects.
+query: <String> returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-* query: `<String>`
-* maxResults: `<Integer>` maxSearchResults are set to 20 based.
+These books do not know which shelf they are on.
+They are raw results only.
+You'll need to make sure that books have the correct state while on the search page.

 ## create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).